 Firstly, lets learn to pronounce this place right – “Cinque” is pronounced as CHEEN’kweh.
 “Terre” is easy, it is pronounced as TEHR’reh.

-Most people think that Cinque Terre is one place – in fact, Cinque Terre literally means “five lands,” referring to the five beautiful villages of Riomaggiore, Manarola, Corniglia, Vernazza and Monterosso al Mare.
+Most people inaccurately assume that Cinque Terre is one place – in fact, Cinque Terre literally means “five lands,” referring to the five beautiful villages of Riomaggiore, Manarola, Corniglia, Vernazza and Monterosso al Mare.
 Each of these villages are located at a distance of about 5-7 minutes by train but if you plan to hike, getting from one place to another could easily take 1-3 hours.

 Where to stay